White House formally notifies Congress about Soleimani airstrike - KTVZ

 The notification sent to Congress is classified, according to the Democratic aide.
 In the past there have also been declassified versions sent in tandem, but it’s unclear if the White House plans to also do that, the Democratic aide said.

-The War Powers Act states that when existing US armed forces abroad are “substantially enlarge(d)” without a war declaration, “the President shall submit within 48 hours… a report, in writing” to the House Speaker, currently Democrat Nancy Pelosi of California, and to the President pro tempore of the Senate, currently Chuck Grassley, an Iowa Republican.
+The War Powers Act states that when existing US armed forces abroad are “substantially enlarge(d)” without a war declaration, “the President shall submit within 48 hours… a report, in writing” to the House Speaker, currently Pelosi, a California Democrat, and to the President pro tempore of the Senate, currently Chuck Grassley, an Iowa Republican.

 The report must outline “the circumstances necessitating the introduction of United States Armed Forces; the constitutional and legislative authority under which such introduction took place; and the estimated scope and duration of the hostilities or involvement.”